 Get birthdays and other critical family events on the calendar ahead of time.

 I have seen advice on the internet of people working from home and saying when you make an appointment to visit the doctor do it like a regular person and arrange the appointment after working hours.
 Frankly, I have never heard anything so crazy.

 One of the great benefits of working from home is that you can also do everything outside the house at off-peak Times:

 - Visiting the doctor with your child at 11 am means a 15 minute waiting time – at 5 pm, this is 90 minutes.

 - Go Food Shopping at 10 am there is no queue, this means a 20-minute excursion – at 6 pm with long queues and crowds, it is 1 hour.

-Just because you work from home does not mean you should lounge around in bed until 8.55am and the report into work at 9 am in your pajamas having brushed your teeth with a cup of tea.
+Just because you work from home does not mean you should lounge around in bed until 8.55 am and report to work at 9 am in your pajamas, having brushed your teeth with a cup of tea.

 Be serious about your work ethic, and it will pay off.
 For example, you can see the kids off to school in the morning and still start work at 7:30 am.
 Others are still slogging their heart out on the highway, trying to get to work for 9 am, and you have already hammered out 90 minutes of work.
 By 15:30, your day is done already, and you do not even need to drive home.
 You could, of course, take a few hours out during the day to mow the lawn and run personal errands and still clock off at 5:30 pm to welcome the wife back home with a glass of Pino Grigio.